 ingredients for dairy free corn casserole.

-Whole corn kernels – Any brand of canned corn works great.
+• Whole corn kernels – Any brand of canned corn works great; I like the organic version which is non-GMO.
 Be sure to drain it for this recipe.
+Don’t use fresh corn as it may not be moist enough (see recipe FAQs below for using frozen corn).

-Dairy-free yogurt & lemon juice – This takes the place of sour cream and keeps the casserole moist and creamy.
+• Dairy-free yogurt & lemon juice – This takes the place of sour cream and keeps the casserole moist and creamy (see my favorite non dairy heavy cream substitutes).

-Cornmeal – Typically corn casserole is made with a box of jiffy mix.
-I use cornmeal and gluten-free flour in place of box mix.
+• Cornmeal – Typically corn casserole is made with a box of jiffy mix.
+I use gluten-free cornmeal and gluten-free flour in place of box mix.
+Most cornmeal is naturally gluten-free, but be sure to read the label to make sure there is no cross-contamination in the version you use.

 Recipe Steps

-Remove the casserole from the oven and let it cool for 15 minutes.
-Enjoy!
+Step Four: Remove the casserole from the oven and let it cool for 15 minutes.

-This gluten-free corn casserole is a simple side dish that the whole family will love.
+This dairy-free and gluten-free corn casserole is a simple side dish that the whole family will love.
+The best part is that it’s fancy enough for Thanksgiving dinner but easy enough for a busy weeknight.

 Recipe FAQs

-Can I make this dairy-free corn casserole ahead of time?
+Can I make corn casserole ahead of time?

-Yes, make it the day before and then refrigerate the casserole.
+Yes, you can make it the day before and then refrigerate the cooked casserole.
 Reheat in the oven until warmed through – about 10 to 20 minutes.
 Alternatively you can make the batter ahead of time and refrigerate then bake as directed.

 Yes, but the corn casserole is much better freshly made.
 The texture is not the same as a fresh-baked one.
 To freeze, let the casserole cool completely and place in a freezer-safe container.

-Can this recipe be made egg-free and vegan?
+Can corn casserole be made egg-free and vegan?

 I have not tested this recipe without an egg.
 But, I suspect you could use an egg replacer like a chia egg, flax egg, or egg replacer to help add the fluffiness without a real egg.
 Or, you can try leaving it out completely.
 The corn casserole won’t be as light, but it will still be great!

-Can I use Jiffy corn muffin mix to make this casserole?
+Can I use Jiffy corn muffin mix to make corn casserole?

 This recipe uses simple ingredients so you don’t need the jiffy cornbread mix.